 Analyzing energy consumption using flow sensors

-A calorimetric flow sensor from Baumer helped the company achieve a breakthrough.
+A calorimetric flow sensor helped the company achieve a breakthrough.
 Arla installed these sensors at the neuralgic points in the cooling and heating system and used the measurement results to obtain a clear image of energy consumption which allows the company to put in place measures for reducing energy consumption.

 The food manufacturer had already made a great effort to reduce the energy balance when the plant was designed.
 For example, it uses the low external temperatures of the Swedish climate to achieve a cooling temperature of 0.5°C for the cooling circuit, which cools the produced cheese from 60 to 30°C. Yet energy losses which Arla had been unable to localize for some time occurred here as well.
-The sensors solved the problem of monitoring energy consumption because they could be integrated into the existing plant and are able to measure flow and temperature.
+The sensors solved the problem of monitoring energy consumption because they could be integrated into the existing plant and can measure flow and temperature.

 Abrahamsson said about the project, “This has proven to be a cost-efficient solution.
-And because the sensors installed so far are reliably returning the results we need, we will now install more and more of them.”
+And because the sensors installed so far are reliably returning the results we need, we will now install more.”